-MEMPEUU6A Undertake a basic engineering project VU23480 Perform intermediate engineering computations VU23483 Perform metal machining operations
+MEMPE006A Undertake a basic engineering project VU23480 Perform intermediate engineering computations VU23483 Perform metal machining operations OR VU23482 Produce basic engineering components and produc and machining anarationa

-OR

-VU23482 Produce basic engineering components and products using fabrication and machining operations
+Produce basic engineering components and products using fabrication and machining operations

 Students who complete this qualification may articulate into higher nationally recognized qualification levels associated with Metal and Engineering careers.
 Students may enter engineering apprenticeships in the areas of mechanical, fabrication, automotive or electrical.
 Alternative VET pathways at Diploma and Advanced Diploma or the Bachelor of Engineering and the Associate degree are available in the Higher Education sector.